 - Direct traffic: Visitors that visit your site by typing your URL into their browser or through an undefined channel.

 - Referral traffic: Visitors that visit your site by clicking on a URL on another website.

 - Organic Search traffic: Visitors that discover your website by entering searching a keyword in a search engine (Google, Bing, Yahoo) and that click on your listing.

-- Campaign traffic: Visitors that visit your website through a dedicated campaign or clicking on a link with certain tracking parameters.
+- Campaign traffic: Visitors that visit your website through a dedicated campaign or click on a link with certain tracking parameters.

 Web Traffic Success Indicators

 - Organic search is the top source for generating website traffic.
 But volume alone does not offer much value.
-In many case, it’s the quality of both leads and website traffic that generates revenue and returns.
+In many cases, the quality of both leads and website traffic generates revenue and returns.

 - A high or improving goal conversion rate related to any traffic source.

 Web Traffic Sources Challenges

 The biggest challenge with social network traffic, in particular, is that it's difficult to track down the original source of a message.
 Inbound links from social networks that send you visitors may appear in comment threads or transient conversations that you can’t link back to and examine because they’ve expired.